Auckland Rugby League

 The Auckland Rugby League (ARL) is the governing body for the sport of rugby league in the Auckland Region of New Zealand.
 Founded in 1909, the ARL has played a pivotal role in the development and promotion of rugby league in Auckland and beyond.

 History

 The origins of Auckland rugby league trace back to July 19, 1908 when an official organisational body was formed at the Chamber of Commerce on Swanson Street, following dissatisfaction among players with the Auckland Rugby Union.
 The first clubs to form were North Shore Albions (July 23, 1909), Ponsonby United, City Rovers, and Newton Rangers.
 The inaugural organised club match took place on July 25, 1909, with North Shore Albions defeating City Rovers 44–24.

 Carlaw Park and development (1920–1974)

 In 1920, the ARL secured a long-term lease for land, which was subsequently developed into Carlaw Park.
 The park officially opened on June 25, 1921, with a match between Auckland champions Maritime and City.
-Carlaw Park became a central venue for rugby league, hosting significant matches and events, including the 1924 and 1928 Lions tours.
-The park was known for its close proximity to the field, providing an immersive spectator experience.